 The entire law is fulfilled in keeping this one command ‘Love your neighbour as yourself’” (Gal5:14).

 Full coherence cannot be accomplished without returning once again to the role of natural law.
 In its anthropological context it pertains to God-given spiritual faculties provided to man which still function in spite of the Fall.
 Abel utilized them, Cain did not.
 One evinced he was a child of God, the other a plant of Satan (cf. Mt15:13; 1Jn3:12).
 Neither was (or could be) “saved” in the sense the New Testament means by that terms (cf. Jn6:53-54).
 Its precise meaning will be clarified as we proceed through Paul’s writings.
-In the process I aim to show that natural law is on occasions subsumed within aspects of Paul’s teaching whilst at other times is more explicit.
-But in the latter cases it can be obscured by passages or phrases either being poorly translated or just simply misunderstood.
+In the process I shall show that natural law is on occasions subsumed within aspects of Paul’s teaching; at other times is more explicit.
+But in the latter cases it can be obscured by passages being poorly translated or just simply misunderstood.
 Such will be the case in the next post concerning the role of the conscience.